rlama7/react-demo-projects/microservices-demo/README.md

 # Microservices Demo

+This is a very basic UserService Microservices for Demo purposes.
+We'll utilizie in Memory Database utilizing JavaScript native Map() for simplicity.

-Files and Folders Structure for the Microservices Following Best Practices:
+## Files and Folders Structure for the Microservices Following Best Practices:

 ```
 microservices-demo/